-ARTICLE 21 - BENEFITS
+Article 21 - Benefits

-- 21.1 Regular full-time employees.
+21.1 Regular full-time employees.
 The County contributes specified maximum dollar amounts for medical/vision/dental coverage.
-These specified amounts and the type of coverage provided are set forth in Article 20. - 21.2 Regular part-time employees.
+These specified amounts and the type of coverage provided are set forth in Article 20.

+21.2 Regular part-time employees.
 The County pays 50% of the medical, dental, and vision benefit for regular part-time salaried employees who work at least 50% of the time.
-If the employee works 60% of the time or more, the County pays a percentage of the above benefits in proportion to the percentage of time worked. - 21.3 Eligibility new employees.
-New employees' eligibility will be based on the Washington State Health Care Authority First Working Day of Month/Effective Date Table.
-In most cases the employees effective date will be the first day of the month after hire. - 21.4 The County contributes the amount required by the State Department of Retirement Systems for the Employers share of retirement.
-Regular part-time employees who meet the eligibility requirements for the Department of Retirement Systems are also eligible for retirement benefits. - 21.5 Benefits cease on the last day of the month of the employee's termination date unless the employee elects to continue coverage under terms of the Consolidated Omnibus Budget Reconciliation Act (COBRA).
-The cost of continued medical coverage shall be borne by the terminated employee. - 21.6 Effective January 1, 2024, the County will contribute to each employee's VEBA account the sum of one hundred dollars (\$100.00) per month.
+If the employee works 60% of the time or more, the County pays a percentage of the above benefits in proportion to the percentage of time worked.

+21.3 The County contributes the amount required by the State Department of Retirement Systems for the Employers share of retirement.
+Regular part-time employees who meet the eligibility requirements for the Department of Retirement Systems are also eligible for retirement benefits.

+21.4 Benefits (except as those defined in 20.2) cease on the last day of the month of the employee's termination date unless the employee elects to continue coverage under terms of the Consolidated Omnibus Budget Reconciliation Act (COBRA).
+The cost of continued medical coverage shall be borne by the terminated employee.

-ARTICLE 22 - MANAGEMENT RIGHTS
+Article 22 - Management Rights

-- 22.1 Subject to the express terms and conditions of the Agreement, all of management's inherent rights, powers, authority, and functions shall remain vested exclusively in the Employer.
-It is expressly recognized that such rights, power, authority and functions include but are by no means limited to the full and exclusive control, management and operation of the County affairs; the determination of the scope of its activities, the business to be transacted, the work to be performed, and the methods pertaining thereto; the equipment to be utilized, the process and procedures to be followed; the right to contract or subcontract work, the right to maintain, train and utilize non-paid reserve officers to assist and support regular employees in maintaining public safety; the right to make and enforce reasonable work rules, regulations and procedures; the right to maintain order, efficiency and standards of performance; the right to fix standards of quality and quantity of work, and the right to control this scheduling of such work; the right to determine the number of employees and the direction of working forces; the right to hire, select and train, discipline, suspend, discharge for cause, assign, promote, retire and transfer its employees. - 22.2 The Employer and the Union agree that the above statement of management rights is for illustrative purposes and is not to be construed as restrictive or interpreted so as to exclude those prerogatives not mentioned which are inherent to management. - 22.3 The County shall have no obligation to negotiate with the Union with respect to any decision, in the exercise of its discretion, regarding the below listed subjects.
+22.1 Subject to the express terms and conditions of the Agreement, all of management's inherent rights, powers, authority and functions shall remain vested exclusively in the Employer.
+It is expressly recognized that such rights, power, authority and functions include but are by no means limited to the full and exclusive control, management and operation of the County affairs; the determination of the scope of its activities, the business to be transacted, the work to be performed, and the methods pertaining thereto; the equipment to be utilized, the process and procedures to be followed; the right to contract or subcontract work, the right to maintain; the right to make and enforce reasonable work rules, regulations and procedures; the right to maintain order, efficiency and standards of performance; the right to fix standards of quality and quantity of work, and the right to control this scheduling of such work; the right to hire, select and train, discipline, suspend, discharge for cause, assign, promote, retire and transfer its employees.

+22.2 The Employer and the Union agree that the above statement of management rights is for illustrative purposes and is not to be construed as restrictive or interpreted so as to exclude those prerogatives not mentioned which are inherent to management.

+22.3 The County shall have no obligation to negotiate with the Union with respect to any decision, in the exercise of its discretion, regarding the below listed subjects.
 The exercise of any management prerogative, function, or right which is not specifically modified by this Agreement is not subject to the grievance procedure, to arbitration, or to bargaining during the terms of this Agreement.
-Without limitation, the parties agree the following examples are within the exclusive prerogatives, functions and rights of the County: - 1. to establish the qualifications for employment and to employ employees; - 2. to determine the mission policy and set forth all standards of service offered to the public by the County and the Union; - 3. to determine the means and methods needed to carry out departmental operations and service: - 4. to introduce equipment and facilities; - 5. to take whatever action is necessary to carry out the mission of the County in emergencies; - 6. to determine the department budget.
+Without limitation, the parties agree the following examples are within the exclusive prerogatives, functions and rights of the County:

+- 1. to establish the qualifications for employment and to employ employees; - 2. to determine the mission policy and set forth all standards of service offered to the public by the County and the Union; - 3. to determine the means and methods needed to carry out departmental operations and service; - 4. to introduce equipment and facilities; - 5. to take whatever action is necessary to carry out the mission of the County in emergencies; - 6. to determine the department budget.